rennydayo/ucsb-cs24-w18.github.io/_lab/lab00.md

 * Signed the electronic attendance sheet (your mentor should do this on your behalf)
 * Progress on your C++ program
 * Successful creation of a github account and signed up into our class github organization.
-* The tentative name of your programming partner for lab01 and pa01 (must be someone from your mentor group).
-You have time to change that until the due date for lab01

 This lab must be completed INDIVIDUALLY.
-In the subsequent labs you are encouraged to work with a programming partner.
+In the subsequent labs you are encouraged to work with your programming partner.

+## Getting to know your mentor and programming partner:

+Take note of your course mentor and pair programming partner at  [mentor group](/info/mentor_groups/).
+Get to know your mentor:
+	* Read their profile at this link: https://ucsb-cs24-w18.github.io/info/staff/
+	* Contact your mentor via Piazza or email to set up a time when you can regularly meet during the remainder of the quarter.
+You will receive regular updated from your mentor via your umail account.
+Make sure your line of communication is working and talk about any preferences!

 ## Step 1: Create an Engineering (CoE) Account, a github account and sign into our class github organization <a name="step1"></a>

 ### Create an CoE account if you don't have one already

 To log in to the machines in the Computer Science labs, or to connect remotely, you will need a **College of Engineering account**.

-At this point, please go to [THIS LINK](https://ucsb.box.com/s/px12flf8g41m8g0gq4n6zqbbc9phkfrs) and view the important presentation from Engineering Computing Infrastructure on the College of Engineering accounts and computer labs.

 You can create an account online at <a href="https://accounts.engr.ucsb.edu/create" target="_blank">https://accounts.engr.ucsb.edu/create</a>.